lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 context of American suburban voters, raising the possibility of false positives under the Euclidean distance measure \citep*{elrwp}.

+#### Choosing a districting measure

+[TODO]

+Without question, we need to include at least one of the geometric compactness measures.
+This is because these geometric compactness measures are by far the most widely used both inside academic political science and out.
+As mentioned, they have been cited in U.S. Supreme Court cases, *amici* briefs, and redistricting commissions \citep{moncrief2011}.

+But as mentioned, the geometric compactness measure all suffer from ...

+I would have liked to include another non-geometric compactness measure... but time constraints and algorithmic complexity ...

-Given these considerations, I settle on an ensemble of four different compactness measures: Polsby-Popper, Reock, Convex Hull, and Human Compactness.
+Given these considerations, I settle on using four different compactness
+measures: Polsby-Popper, Reock, Convex Hull, and Human Compactness.
 I exclude the Schwartzberg metric as the Schwartzberg and Polsby-Popper measure are largely mathematically equivalent.
 Finally, I include the human compactness metric.
 This maximises the robustness and validity of my results.

 ### Generating plans with automated districting algorithms